joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

 ## Task 3 - Styling our application

+- Style the days complete component using styled components

-Use styled-components to replace the inline styles in `<Histogram>` and `<ProgressBar>`.
+- Use styled-components to replace the inline styles in `<Histogram>` and `<ProgressBar>`.

-Next, consider `<Tile >`, use the documentation to work out how we might export a styled component, replacing our existing wrapped component.
+- Finally, consider `<Tile >`, use the documentation to work out how we might export a styled component, replacing our existing wrapped component.
 [Hint, you will need to pass in a prop to the styled component](https://styled-components.com/docs/basics#passed-props).
 Further, in our inline styles, currently `box-shadow` is camel cased to `boxShadow` to allow it to be used as a JavaScript object key.
 Remember, styled components use standard css not the camel cased alternative.

 :::